 If you've never had a photographer in your home, an in-home photo shoot can be a bit daunting.
 You may be asking yourself questions like: Will it be awkward?
 What should I wear?
 And does my house have to be magazine worthy?
 Answers to those questions and more, here are some tips to help you prepare for your in-home family photos:

-This photo was taken during an in-home family lifestyle session.
-I had a small space to work with, so we placed the high chair between Mom and Dad right by the sliding glass door.
-I had them rotate spots so I could get photos of both Mom and Dad with the light on their faces.
+During this in-home family lifestyle session I had little space to work with, so we placed the high chair between mom and dad right by the sliding glass door.
+I had them rotate spots so I could get photos of both mom and dad with the light on their faces.

 A great place to share about your family is through the questionnaire that you will receive as part of the onboarding process.
 What's your family all about?
 What do you like to do together?
 What are your kids' personalities like?
 Sharing this information with me will help us decide what we want to focus on during your shoot, which leads to...

 Choose 1-4 activities that resonate with you.
 These can be special activities or elements of your daily routine.
 Here are a few ideas: